 Is there a strong historical evidence for Jesus’ crucifixion?

-Mat 27:51 And behold, the veil of the temple was rent in two from the top to the bottom; and the earth did quake; and the rocks were rent; Mat 27:52 and the tombs were opened; and many bodies of the saints that had fallen asleep were raised; Mat 27:53 and coming forth out of the tombs after his resurrection they entered into the holy city and appeared unto many.
+Matthew 27:51 And behold, the veil of the temple was rent in two from the top to the bottom; and the earth did quake; and the rocks were rent; 52 and the tombs were opened; and many bodies of the saints that had fallen asleep were raised; 53 and coming forth out of the tombs after his resurrection they entered into the holy city and appeared unto many.

 I think that something like that must have been very huge event, especially when it accompanies crucifixion, I want to ask, is there a historical evidence for it?
-Actually no, except for what was mentioned about Thallus, a Roman historian who lived in the first century.
-But actually there is no reference for Thallus writings except for some vague quotes from later Christian writings, so it is not considered to be a non Christian evidence, as we don’t have what Thallus actually said.
-Note also that none of the other Gospels even mentioned this event.
+Actually no, Christians may cite what was mentioned about Thallus, a Roman historian who lived in the first century.
+But actually there is no reference for the writings of Thallus except for some vague quotes from later Christian writings, so it is not considered to be non-Christian evidence, as we don’t have what Thallus actually said.
+Note also that even the Gospels of Mark and John didn’t mention this event.

 Early Christian Writings telling that Jesus wasn’t crucified but exchanged

 Not all early Christian sects believed that Jesus (Peace be upon him) was crucified, we find for example that the Basilides who believed that Simon of Cyrene who was crucified; Jesus exchanged forms with him on the way, and, standing unseen opposite in Simon’s form, mocked those who crucified him, and then ascended to heaven.
 (Source here)

 Also Gospel Judas which tells that Jesus told Judas: